hartwigmedical/pipeline5/image/README.md

 Where `your_version` is some descriptive name for the image, usually prefixed with the major version of the pipeline (eg 5.31.pmc-1).
 The image can then be accessed from platinum or other docker based tools via the tag `eu.gcr.io/hmf-build/pipeline5:{your_version}`

+# Maintenance

+Hints on what to do when this image has to change.

+## OS Update

+Essentially this is starting from scratch with the new version.
+General ideas:

+* Modify the source image in the main `create_public_image.sh` script and try to run it in-place.
+Most likely won't work.
+* Change any custom repository URLs, etc. to align with the new release.
+* All changes from the Google-supplied image need to be captured in these scripts so they can be run every time from scratch.

+## R/Perl/Python Dependencies

+Manually create a new VM from the latest functional image.
+The Anaconda-created environment is in `/root/anaconda3` and can be enabled using a few activation commands.
+Look at the `pipeline5` Java code to see how this is done by the application.

+The `anaconda.yaml` file here can be used as a reference or to start from scratch (eg using `conda env create -f ...`)  and should also be updated when you are finished.
+This file is not used in the regular imaging flow but is used any time the Anaconda environment needs to be modified.
+Keep it up to date by running a `conda env export` when you are finished.

+When the environment is functioning as expected it can be bundled into a compressed TAR and the existing file in the tools bucket backed up before the new tarball is copied overtop it.
+Be mindful, if your changes are not backward-compatible the new file should be copied with a new name so that imaging runs on existing production versions continue to work if needed.